PotatoCurry/very-serious-video-project/README.md

 Although the process I used could be applied to any video, I hardcoded some values to save time and get the exact results I wanted.
 It shouldn't be too hard to adjust the values, or even genericize the entire program if you're feeling bold.
 First, I downsized the video to 40x30 and split the individual frames into images with ffmpeg.
-These steps that could easily be integrated into the script, even if via a wrapper.
+These steps could easily be integrated into the script, even if via a wrapper.
 Again, I was definitely making this more with the end goal in mind than for the sake of the process.
 I processed each frame in Python, doing calculations like color analysis (although that's really stretching the term, considering the "algorithm" I came up with).
 Using PyGame, I rendered the pixels as color-matched sprites in varying stages of the animation to create a wave effect.